Table of contents

 Growing in the garden or as a pot plant:

 Swedes prefer humus-rich and loamy soil that is moist and deep, in a sunny to partially shaded location.
 From the end of May to the end of July, swede seeds can be sown directly in the bed: make seed furrows about 0.5-1 cm deep - and 40 cm apart - and place the seeds about 40-50 cm apart.
-You can also sow the seeds more densely, but then you have to separate them in the dicotyledon stage.
+The seeds can also be sown more densely, but then they must be separated in the dicotyledon stage.
 The seeds germinate after 7-10 days at a temperature of 15-18 °C. The swedes should then be watered regularly, as they like it moist.
 If you enriched the soil with compost or organic slow-release fertilizer when planting, no further fertilizer is necessary.
 6

 Harvesting begins in September at the earliest.
 Early harvests produce more tender specimens, while later harvests produce larger specimens that are more storable.
 The turnips can survive moderate frost and short-term temperatures of up to -8 °C, but you should have harvested all the turnips by the end of the year at the latest.
 6